SeCorpo/ps_sts_api/README.md

 - `"Object"Schema("Object""Identifing variable"Schema)` : with all required fields mandatory
 - `"Object"UpdateSchema("Object""Identifing variable"Schema)` : with all fields optional
 - `"Object""Variable/ Scenario"Schema("Object""Identifing variable"Schema)` : custom scenarios, eg PersonNameSchema

+#### Rules
+- All schemas use BaseSchema from core/base_schema
+- Schemas use the same value naming as there Models, if possible (unless it's for added functionality)

+---